What’s Special About Children’s Radiology?

 By Dr. Shaheen Hussaini, Pediatric Radiologist

-Children are little humans but if they get hurt or sick we can’t treat them like adults.
-ARA’s Children’s Imaging Center specializes in giving children unique care.
+Children are little humans, but we can’t treat them like adults if they get hurt or sick.
+ARA’s Mueller Children’s Imaging Center specializes in giving children unique care.

 Special training in radiology just for children

-At ARA, eight of our more than 100 radiologists are specially trained to diagnose and treat children.
+At ARA, eight of our more than 115 radiologists are specially trained to diagnose and treat children.
 These physicians went through the standard medical training program, then internships and residencies, and then they took additional training for one or two years and additional certifying exams specifically focused on children’s radiology.
-ARA also has pediatric technologists that are very well trained and qualified at working with children, plus three sonographers that took additional registry in pediatric sonography aside from their regular qualifications.
-That means that, from the technologist that does your child’s scan to the radiologist that reads and interprets it, ARA has an outstandingly qualified team.
+ARA also has pediatric technologists who are well trained and qualified at working with children, plus three sonographers who took additional registry in pediatric sonography aside from their regular qualifications.
+That means that ARA has an outstandingly qualified team, from the technologist that does your child’s scan to the radiologist that reads and interprets it.

-What’s different about the care at ARA’s Children’s Imaging Center?
+What’s different about the care at ARA’s Mueller Children’s Imaging Center?

 Kids are different emotionally and physically.
-When a child walks into our clinic we want to make sure they are comfortable and happy and having fun as much as possible.
-So we have a playful décor with toys and distractions that help them stay calm and helps the family feel comfortable, too.
-That’s not entirely just to have a happy patient.
-With children, a happy and calm patient will be more still and relaxed and the imaging will be better, and that, of course is our goal – great imaging.
+When a child walks into our imaging center, we want to ensure they are comfortable, happy, and having fun as much as possible.
+So we have a playful décor with toys and distractions that help them stay calm and help the family feel comfortable.
+That’s not entirely to have a happy patient.
+With children, a happy and calm patient will be more still and relaxed, and the imaging will be better, and that, of course, is our goal – great imaging.
 So we really set the tone and environment that keeps children and families comfortable.

 How does the actual radiology differ?